-The chapter 7 bankruptcy stays on your credit report for seven to ten years.
-And during that time, you can certainly improve your credit score.
+A Chapter 7 bankruptcy stays on your credit report for seven to ten years.
+During that time, you can certainly improve your credit score.

 When Someone Is Struggling With A Lot Of Debt And Bankruptcy Is On A Horizon, What Are The Benefits To Meeting With Or Possibly Hiring An Attorney Now Or Shouldn’t I Just Wait Until I’m In Over My Head?

 You should try to meet with a bankruptcy attorney before lawsuits are filed, judgments are entered against you, and wage garnishments pending.
 You want to meet with a bankruptcy attorney when your debt is starting to build up, and you are starting to see you cannot make the minimum payments on a monthly basis.
 If you suffered a job loss, you should meet with a bankruptcy attorney sooner than later.
 Once creditors start to file lawsuits against you and seek bank or wage garnishments, you could have no funds to pay for food the following week.

 How Do I Find A Qualified Chapter 7 Bankruptcy Attorney?
 What Questions Should I Be Asking?

 You should ask a bankruptcy lawyer the following questions.